 If you are after the original animated series, all three seasons of the Avatar: The Last Airbender are also available to watch on Netflix now.

 And there you have it, everything you need to know about the Avatar: The Last Airbender Netflix live-action series.
-Check out our guides to Shadow and Bone season 2, and Squid Game season 2 for more on the best Netflix series.
+Check out our guides to Shadow and Bone season 2 and Squid Game season 2 for more top TV, and our list of the Netflix anime for other perfect streaming choices.